Original short literary fiction, including satire, remains one of the writing genres I keep in my literary toolkit.

 Marietta’s reluctance to say yes to Robby meant one thing: she had get her mother’s thoughts on the subject.
 Marietta’s mother had met Robby a couple times.
 While they were practicing her driving lessons, Marietta had driven with Robby in his car to visit Marietta’s mother.
 They even took the mother to the mall shopping.

 Marietta knew that her father and sister would never approve of her relationship with a man nearly a decade her junior, so she didn’t even consider getting their input.
 However, her mother was very different.
-Even though her mother had recently succumbed to some of the conventional views of the father and sister, she still had moments of clarity.
+Even though Henrietta had recently succumbed to some of the conventional views of the father and sister, she still had moments of clarity.
 After all, the mother had experienced an event in her life that most people would consider loony: her father, after his death, had appeared to her and assured her that life does not end with death.

 Every time her mother recounted that event, Marietta's father and sister would roll their eyes and screech out some profane laced rejoinder, but Marietta and her mother would just smile at each and other, content that there is much more to life than what two doubting Thomases can imagine.